Legal

 1. Texas has no formal, established procedures for simultaneously adjudicating a Foreign Judgment brought to Texas under §35.003 and §35.004, and affirmative defenses raised under Limitations §16.066 of the Texas Civil Practices and Remedies Code.
 Under Texas jurisprudence, the Foreign Judgment is executable on the instance of being filed with the Texas clerk of court.
 Most Texas Clerk of Courts will delay issuance of an Abstract of the Foreign Judgment while you fight it out in court.
 A Texas Abstract is required before a Texas Writ of Execution to seize your property can be issued.
 If all your property is exempt under the Texas Property Code, then it can't be seized anyway.
 If you have vulnerable non-exempt property, you could ask the Court to Stay of Execution, but you might have to post a sizable bond as a condition of the Stay.

-2. I did not find any suggested form for raising an affirmative defense, so I just made this one up as if objecting to a motion.
-I should have titled this as an Answer, or Answer in Objection, rather than just an Objection.
-Anyway, it is still an answer to the Plaintiff's cause, and I didn't have to pay any filing fees.
-I also could have more properly presented my defense as a counter-claim, but then I might have had to pay a filing fee of a few hundred dollars.
-As a pro-se defendant, the Court is obligated to treat my defense as if brought in the proper manner, no matter how improperly I bring it.
+2. No suggested form for raising an affirmative defense was found, so this was created as if objecting to a motion.
+Perhaps it should have been titled as an Answer, or Answer in Objection, rather than just an Objection.
+Anyway, it is still an answer to the Plaintiff's cause, and no filing fees were required..
+It also could have more properly presented as a counter-claim, but then it might have had incurred a filing fee of a few hundred dollars.
+For pro-se defendants, the Court is obligated to treat defense as if brought in the proper manner, no matter how improperly brought.

-3. I am not sure what the proper way is to undue a Foreign Judgment once it is filed in Texas.
-What I assume here is that it can be simply dismissed with or without prejudice - as long as no Texas abstract has been created and no property has actually been seized.
+3. Not sure what the proper way is to undue a Foreign Judgment once it is filed in Texas.
+What is assumed here is that it can be simply dismissed with or without prejudice - as long as no Texas abstract has been created and no property has actually been seized.
 The adjudication of a foreign judgment, and affirmative defenses to it, seem to be muddy waters in Texas.

 4. Note that no case-law citations are used here.
-That's because I didn't find any.
+That's because none were found..
 There are probably plenty in Nexis Lexis or other lawyer services, but these require expensive subscription fees to access.
 The absence of good citation sources is the bane of pro se litigants.
 It might be worthwhile to pay an attorney or a law clerk for the privilege of searching for citations using their subscribed services.

-5. I am in the habit of making three originals of my pleading, signing all three copies, personally taking all three copies to the courthouse and having all three copies originally date-time stamped by the intake clerk.
-The clerk keeps one as the "original" and then one copy is for the opposing party, and one copy for my records.
-I then go directly to the post office and mail the opposing party their date-time stamped copy by certified, return-receipt mail.
-I keep all the receipts and the returned green card for proof of service should service on the opposing party ever be challenged.
-Also, it is possible for the clerks to lose the filed copy (it happened to me on this cause) , and having an original date-time stamped copy facilitates replacement..
+5. It might be good practice to make three originals of the pleading, signing all three copies, personally taking all three copies to the courthouse and having all three copies originally date-time stamped by the intake clerk.
+The clerk keeps one as the "original" and then one copy is for the opposing party, and one copy for Defendant's records.
+Then you can go directly to the post office and mail the opposing party their date-time stamped copy by certified, return-receipt mail.
+Keep all the receipts and the returned green card for proof of service should service on the opposing party ever be challenged.
+Also, it is possible for the clerks to lose the filed copy (it has happened) , and having an original date-time stamped copy facilitates replacement..